edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 ctrl+j
 ```

-* save the code *
+* *save the code*

-"How will this look different in the browser?
-Discuss with your partners"
+>How will this look different in the browser?
+Discuss with your partners

 ### 5. Everyone do (5 minutes)

-Go around the room until you get the answer you want
+* *Go around the room until you get the answer you want*

-It won't look different.
+        * It won't look different.

-* Open the html file in the browser by right clicking on the file in SublimeText and going to "Open in Browser" *
+* *Open the html file in the browser by right clicking on the file in Sublime Text and going to "Open in Browser"*

 ----
 #### Break (15 minutes)